twotwoba/vv-cli/README.md

 We've taken care of the essential setup so you can focus on building amazing applications:

-* **Unified Code Style**: A project-level `settings.json` for VS Code ensures consistent code formatting (integrated with ESLint, StyleLint, and Prettier).
+-   **Unified Code Style**: A project-level `settings.json` for VS Code ensures consistent code formatting (integrated with ESLint, StyleLint, and Prettier).
 While this template optimizes for VS Code users, developers using other editors will need to install and configure their own dependencies for a similar experience.
-* **Package Manager**: We standardize on **pnpm** for efficient and reliable dependency management.
+-   **Package Manager**: We standardize on **pnpm** for efficient and reliable dependency management.
-* **Blazing Fast Development**: Both templates leverage **Vite 5+** for an incredibly fast development server and build times.
+-   **Blazing Fast Development**: Both templates leverage **Vite 5+** for an incredibly fast development server and build times.

+> [TODO] Rolldown is Coming soon!

 ---